Chill of the Night!

 "Chill of the Night!" is the eleventh episode of the second season of Batman: The Brave and the Bold, and the 37th episode overall.
-The plot follows Batman as he comes closer to confronting Joe Chill, the man who killed his parents.
-Unbeknownst to him, his decision on how to handle Chill will not only determine the criminal's fate but his own.
+The plot follows Batman as he comes closer to confronting Joe Chill, the man who killed his parents and unbeknownst to him, his decision on how to handle Chill will not only determine the criminal's fate but his own.
 This episode is featured as an extra on the "DC Showcase Original Shorts Collection" animated DVD feature, and has been listed as one of Bruce Timm's favorite episodes.

 Background

 The episode is a re-telling of Batman's origin story.
 Paul Dini, writer of many of the scripts for Batman: The Animated Series, wrote the script for this episode.
 Michael Chang directed the episode.
 The episode first aired on April 9, 2010.
 People who voiced characters in Batman: The Animated Series and who acted in the 1960s Batman television series returned to voice characters in this episode: Kevin Conroy (the voice of Batman) voices the Phantom Stranger, Mark Hamill (the voice of the Joker) voices Spectre, Richard Moll (the voice of Two-Face) voices Lew Moxon and also reprises his roles of Two-Face in that same episode, Adam West (who played Batman in the 1960s Batman television series and later voiced the Gray Ghost) voices Thomas Wayne, Julie Newmar (who played Catwoman in the 1960s Batman television series) voices Martha Wayne, and Jennifer Hale also reprises her role of Zatanna from Justice League Unlimited (which was in continuity with Batman: The Animated Series).
 There are more scenes that are in shadows than in previous episodes, and Batman's costume is noticeably darker.
 The episode has images and sequences that are a homage to Batman: The Animated Series.
 The comic book limited series Untold Legend of the Batman is the basis for this episode.
 Before the episode aired, Scott Thill of Wired said that this episode promises a return to Batman's murderous darkness.
 In a video interview about this episode for Comic Book Movie, producer Michael Jelenic said that Paul Dini will be working on a third episode (the first one featured Bat-Mite).